NotYetTerminal/Traffic-Analysis-Linear-Regression/README.md

 ### Application

 Using these models generated and using the [SCATS site location data](https://data.gov.ie/dataset/traffic-signals-and-scats-sites-locations-dcc) the **Site** numbers in the data set can be used to see which models are for which junctions throughout the city of Dublin.
-This could then be used to build a heatmap of the city showing where there is more or less anticipated traffic, and would help with navigating around the city.
+This could then be used to build a heat map of the city showing where there is more or less anticipated traffic, and would help with navigating around the city.